Tips & Tricks

 Use all of the information you have created above to cross check which of the providers you would like to shortlist.

 8. Create your shortlist and contact each point of sale provider.

 Turn the information you have created into a scope document for the point of sale company and ensure you provide each company with the same information.
 If you go out to more than 3 - 4 providers you will find it very hard to digest all of the information they provide, so be sure to be thorough in point seven above.

 After they have provided you the initial information you should rank the companies in order of the most likely you are to use, to least likely.

 The final and most crucial step is referencing other customers in your location on their experience with the product and the people within the company on the service they provide after the initial installation.
 You should talk to a minimum of two customers per POS provider before you make your final decision.

-If you would like more help you can always get in touch with us at firstname.lastname@example.org
+If you would like more help you can always get in touch with us for our experience on the Point of Sale providers in your area at firstname.lastname@example.org

 We've also put together a POS buyers template to help you put all of this information together in one handy spreadsheet.